-We all know someone who has been diagnosed or perhaps we are observing an older relative and wondering if their forgetfulness may be early symptoms, but how many of us know that research is now categorising Alzheimer’s as a ‘disease of civilisation’ – i.e. caused by our modern diet and lifestyle?
+We all know someone who has been diagnosed with Alzheimer’s, but how many of us know that research is now categorising it as a ‘disease of civilisation’ – i.e. caused by our modern diet and lifestyle?

-In fact it shares the same causative factors as Diabetes and Cardiovascular disease, leading some scientists to label it Type 3 Diabetes.
-What – another metabolic disease?
-Well yes – Alzheimer’s pathology does ultimately affect the brain, but due to the role that insulin resistance, glucose metabolism and inflammation plays, it is fundamentally another metabolic manifestation of poor diet and lifestyle choices.
+In fact Alzheimer’s shares a few causative factors with Diabetes and Cardiovascular disease, leading some scientists to label it Type 3 Diabetes.
+What? – another metabolic disease?
+Well yes – whilst Alzheimer’s pathology does ultimately affect the brain, insulin resistance is an underlying factor, from high glucose metabolism, with brain inflammation being another feature.

-So I eagerly anticipated the September conference: “Why nutrition is the key to Alzheimer’s” having just read the extraordinary results of the research led by Professor Dale Bredesen MD, of UCLA who would be presenting, and has spent 30 years researching the treatment and prevention of Alzheimer’s.
+So I eagerly anticipated the September 2016 conference: “Why NUTRITION is the key to Alzheimer’s” having just read the extraordinary results of some research led by Professor Dale Bredesen MD, of UCLA who would be presenting, and has spent 30 years researching the treatment and prevention of Alzheimer’s.

-The key finding of Professor Bredesen’s research is that ‘cognition’ does not exist in isolation.
-Mainstream medicine compartmentalised the body into organ specialties, the neurologist would rarely confer with the cardiologist or the gastroenterologist.
-Which is a shame, because it turns out Cognition and Metabolism do go hand in hand, so by focussing on the patient as a whole entity, rather than a set of isolated cognitive symptoms, Bredesen has achieved some remarkable results.
+The key finding of his research is that ‘cognition does not exist in isolation‘.
+Mainstream medicine a long time ago compartmentalised the body into organ specialties, the neurologist would rarely confer with the cardiologist or the gastroenterologist, and the psychiatrist was out on a very isolated branch.
+Which is a shame, because it turns out Cognition and Metabolism actually go hand in hand, so by focussing on the patient as a whole entity, rather than a set of isolated cognitive symptoms, and looking upstream at causation, rather than focussing on symptom suppression, Bredesen has achieved some remarkable results.

-Bredesen’s approach involves many of the old familiar lifestyle enhancements, better sleep, the consumption of healthy dietary fat with less carbohydrate consumption – for improved glucose control, stress reduction, exercise to improve insulin sensitivity, management of homocysteine levels, vitamin D3 and the supplementation of other critical nutrients if testing reveals insufficiencies.
+Bredesen’s approach involves many of the old familiar lifestyle enhancements, better sleep, the consumption of healthy dietary fat with less carbohydrate consumption – for improved blood glucose control, stress reduction, exercise to improve insulin sensitivity, management of homocysteine levels, optimising vitamin D3 and the supplementation of other critical nutrients if testing reveals insufficiencies.
 It also involves investigations of tissue toxicity, genetic errors, soluble/insoluble beta-amyloid, tau tangles, hormone imbalance and inflammation.
-But the application of any intervention depends on an individual’s assessment of need, based on their own particular habits/dietary shortfalls and results, this is not a one size fits all.
+But crucially, the application of any intervention depends on an individual’s assessment of need, which is based on their own particular habits/dietary shortfalls and test results, so this is not a one size fits all protocol.

 The detractors to this holistic approach would prefer to see large, randomised, double-blind, placebo controlled trials – before they will even consider the worth of such a new approach.
-Such trials work well to test the efficacy of a single drug on a single biomarker, but would struggle to simultaneously test something as broad and varied as diet and lifestyle factors on what is crucially a multifactorial pathology.
-And it is the multiplicity of both the causes of the disease and the lifestyle interventions that is key.
+Such trials work well to test the efficacy of a single drug on a single biomarker, in a controlled setting, but are not best suited to test something as broad and varied as diet and lifestyle factors on what is crucially a multifactorial pathology.
+And it is the multiplicity of both the causes of the disease and the lifestyle interventions required that is key.

-Endorsement by Dr Ranjan Chatterjee of the BBC ‘Doctor in the House’ series and Dr Aseem Malhotra is to be welcomed.
-They both advocate the use of lifestyle and nutritional interventions in the management of health.
+This is the Functional Medicine model as taught to Nutritional Therapists and endorsement by Dr Rangan Chatterjee of the BBC ‘Doctor in the House’ series and the cardiologist Dr Aseem Malhotra is to be welcomed.
+They both advocate the use of lifestyle and nutritional interventions in the management of health and chronic disease.
 Dr Chatterjee will be the lead clinician for the Bredesen Protocol in the UK in collaboration with Cytoplan.

 See also ‘The Over-medicated Population’: “Doctors are misinformed, patients are misled and millions of people are taking medication with no benefit for them.” http://bit.ly/2dhCHQz